 Most Ewing tumors develop during the teen years, a very sensitive time in a young person’s life.
 A Ewing tumor and its treatment can have a profound effect on how a person looks and how they view themselves and their body.
 It can also affect some everyday tasks, including certain school, work, or recreational activities.
 These effects are often greatest during the first year of treatment, but they can last a long time in some people.
 It’s important that the treating center assess the family situation as soon as possible, so that any areas of concern can be addressed.

 Friends can be a great source of support, but patients and parents should know that some people have misunderstandings and fears about cancer.
 Some cancer centers have a school re-entry program that can help in these situations.
 In this program, health educators visit the school and inform students about the diagnosis, treatment, and changes that the cancer patient may go through.
 They also answer any questions from teachers and classmates.
-(For more information, see our document Children Diagnosed With Cancer: Returning to School.)
+(For more information, see Children Diagnosed With Cancer: Returning to School.)

 Centers that treat many patients with Ewing tumors may have programs to introduce new patients to children or teens who have finished their treatment.
 This can give patients an idea of what to expect during and after treatment, which is very important.
 Seeing another patient with a Ewing tumor doing well can also be a source of inspiration.
 There are also support groups that encourage athletics and full use of the child’s limbs.
 Many amputees or people with prosthetic limbs are able to take part in athletics and often do.

 Parents and other family members can also be affected, both emotionally and in other ways.
 Some common family concerns during treatment include financial stresses, traveling to and staying near the cancer center, the possible loss of a job, and the need for home schooling.
 Social workers and other professionals at treatment centers can help families sort through these issues.